MicrosoftDocs/bot-docs/articles/deploy-bot-github.md

 ## Prerequisites

-- <a href="http://github.com/" target="_blank">GitHub</a> account
-- <a href="https://git-scm.com/downloads" target="_blank">Git</a>
-- Azure subscription: You must have a Microsoft Azure subscription before you can deploy a bot to Azure.
+You must have a Microsoft Azure subscription before you can deploy a bot to Azure.
 If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free trial</a>.
+Additionally, the process described by this article requires that you install <a href="https://git-scm.com/downloads" target="_blank">Git</a> and have a <a href="http://github.com/" target="_blank">GitHub</a> account.

 [!include[Pre-deployment considerations](~/includes/snippet-deploy-considerations.md)]